 Network topology empowers MSPs to conduct in-depth network assessments and get to the root of network issues with greater efficiency.
-With the right network device monitoring and topology mapping software in-hand, MSPs are empowered to:
+With the right network device monitoring and mapping software in-hand, MSPs are empowered to:

-- Automatically discover devices: Rather than manually taking inventory of all devices on a network, MSPs can leverage a comprehensive network topology platform to automatically discover all devices on the network in mere minutes.
+- Automatically discover devices: Rather than manually taking inventory of all devices on a network, MSPs can leverage a comprehensive platform to automatically discover all devices on the network in mere minutes.
 After these scans, detailed network maps can be created to provide MSPs with a bird’s-eye view of their customers’ IT infrastructure.
 Many platforms even boast scheduled network scanning to ensure new devices are automatically added to the network without MSPs having to lift a finger.

 - Maintain regulatory compliance: Maintaining regulatory compliance is an absolute must for any MSP.
 Many compliance standards, including PCI, SOX, HIPAA, and FIPS 140-2, require maintenance of an up-to-date network diagram.
-A comprehensive and accurate topology map created by top-of-the-line software streamlines the compliance process for MSPs.
+A comprehensive and accurate map created by top-of-the-line software streamlines the compliance process for MSPs.
 If topology maps need to be exported for any reason, truly robust network mapping programs will even allow MSPs to export maps into Microsoft Office Visio, PDF, and PNG formats.

 - Quickly troubleshoot network issues: Network issues can bring productivity to a standstill, putting your reputation and your customers’ bottom line in jeopardy.
 When issues on the network arise, it’s your responsibility to quickly identify and resolve them with minimal disruption.
-Leveraging a highly detailed network topology map, you can easily view your customer’s network layout—which helps you locate the network issue to facilitate faster troubleshooting and minimal downtime.
+Leveraging a highly detailed network map, you can easily view your customer’s network layout—which helps you locate the network issue to facilitate faster troubleshooting and minimal downtime.

-- Conduct comprehensive network inventory management: Comprehensive network mapping software provides more than topology maps—it also creates detailed reports to track hardware inventory, switch port data, device ARP cache, and VLANS and subnets.
+- Conduct comprehensive network inventory management: Comprehensive network mapping software provides more than maps—it also creates detailed reports to track hardware inventory, switch port data, device ARP cache, and VLANS and subnets.
 These reports allow MSPs to keep track of inventory and network information, so they can have a better grasp of all available inventory and existing device capacity.
 Some reports even identify security vulnerabilities and provide patch statuses of endpoints and servers across multiple client sites.

 - Increase the efficiency of your operation: Platforms that allow MSPs to build multiple network maps without having to rescan save MSPs valuable time, bandwidth, and resources.
 These solutions often support multiple discovery methods, including SNMP v1-v3, ICMP, WMI, CDP, VMware, Hyper-V, and beyond.
-Some network topology platforms are also part of service suites that offer remote access software for business.
+Some network management platforms are also part of service suites that offer remote access software for business.
 This further helps increase operational efficiencies for many MSPs by allowing them to manage their customers’ networks in real-time.

 It’s easy to see that the benefits of network topology software are vast and varied.
 Leveraging the right tools can take your operation to new heights, helping you deliver better results for your customers.
-For more information on the benefits of network device monitoring and topology, check out our blog.